-A student on suspension has the right to appeal to the Director of Counseling Services, Dean of Academic Instruction, Vice President of Instructional Services, or the Director of Admissions and Records for readmission.
+A student on suspension has the right to appeal to the Academic Appeals Committee.
 After remaining out of school for one long semester, a student may be readmitted on academic probation.

 Academic Dismissal: Students who experience their third academic suspension will be dismissed from Grayson College.
 Students who are academically dismissed cannot enroll in courses at Grayson College for a period of three years.
 In addition, departments have the prerogative to permanently dismiss students from particular programs of study based on departmental guidelines.
 Students who are academically dismissed are afforded due process rights as outlined in the student grievance procedures (FLD).